Azel4231/clojure-quotes/generated.md

 - "By the time you're writing a service, there's nothing premature about abstraction." - Rich Hickey [https://youtu.be/ROor6_NGIWU?t=3643](https://youtu.be/ROor6_NGIWU?t=3643)
-- "Down in the small in a program you can overabstract, up here you can't" - Rich Hickey [https://youtu.be/ROor6_NGIWU?t=3658](https://youtu.be/ROor6_NGIWU?t=3658)
+- "Down in the small in a program you can over-bstract, up here you can't" - Rich Hickey [https://youtu.be/ROor6_NGIWU?t=3658](https://youtu.be/ROor6_NGIWU?t=3658)
 - "Clojure is in a unique position in providing maybe the friendliest face ever presented to functional programming that's out there" - Rich Hickey
 [https://youtu.be/dGVqrGmwOAw?t=1407](https://youtu.be/dGVqrGmwOAw?t=1407)